-His research interests include minimally invasive surgery, urologic oncology, and kidney stone disease.
-His current research is focused on active surveillance protocol in kidney cancer, the reduction of radiation exposure for patients with kidney stones, and finding the predictors for patients who have kidney stones versus another diagnosis.
+In addition to seeing patients, Dr. Singh conducts research on monitoring kidney cancer, reducing radiation exposure for patients with kidney stones, and finding predictors for patients who have kidney stones versus another diagnosis.

 He is an assistant professor of urology and director of minimally invasive surgery at the Yale School of Medicine.